Welcome to today's edition of the Rush 24-7 podcast.

 Increase the budget and need more programs.

-Uh if if uh if it's like Soviet Union didn't work because we didn't give it enough time, and they went into too much debt.
+If it's like Soviet Union didn't work because we didn't give it enough time and they went into too much debt.

-If we'd just been a little bit more patient, all these federal government programs, we just they're underfunded and they don't have enough redundancy in them.
+If we just been a little bit more patient, all these federal government programs, they're underfunded and they don't have enough redundancy in them.

-Uh the results have been disappointing to say the least.
+The results have been disappointing, to say the least.

-Last year a major federal pilot program offering free fruits and vegetables to scrual children showed fifth graders became less willing to eat them than they had been at the start.
+Last year, a major federal pilot program offering free fruits and vegetables to screw children showed fifth graders became less willing to eat them than they had been at the start.

-In Pennsylvania, researchers went so far as to give prizes to scrual children who ate fruits and vegetables.
+In Pennsylvania, researchers went so far as to give prizes to screw children who ate fruits and vegetables.

 That worked while the prizes were offered, but when the researchers came back seven months later, the kids had reverted to their original eating habits.